-Thats it, it has finally happened.
+.Thats it, it has finally happened.
 I am 30!
 The big 3 0.
-I am no longer a part of the desirable 20’s club, the club of beautiful skinny people that everybody wants to be a member of.
-Yes, when you are in your 20’s you are technically an adult but you are still classed as being young and beautiful.
+I am no longer a part of the desirable 20’s club.
+The club of beautiful skinny people that everybody wants to be a member of.
+When you are in your 20’s you are technically an adult but you are still classed as being young.
 You are excused of poor judgement calls, staying out all night drinking is almost expected of you and splashing your cash on clothes and cocktails is just a part of being 20.

 You are, in the eyes of the world, old enough to know better.
 So goodbye bodycon short dresses and sexy heels, and hello baggy yoga pants and nipple high knickers because apparently hitting your 30’s means that fun has been sucked out of your life and it is all downhill from here!

 I personally didn’t have an issue with turning 30.
-Frankly I was just thrilled to have an excuse to buy a pretty pink cake and not feel guilty for shovelling it down my throat, but I could definitely see that turning 30 was a turning point for most people, especially for women.
+Frankly I was just thrilled to have an excuse to buy a pretty pink cake and not feel guilty for shovelling it down my throat.
+But I could definitely see that turning 30 was a turning point for most people, especially for women.

 I have seen a few of my friends fret and panic as they approached their 30’s and all I have wanted to do was to reassure them that they are still fabulous!
 We may not be those giggly little airheads we were 10 years old but we are not old invalids either!
 As Fashion Photographer Peter Lindbergh has recently said to the fashion world ‘It is ridiculous to pretend there are no beautiful older women’ and he is absolutely right!

 (Cindy 50, Claudia 46 & Naomi 46, looking just as good as they did 20 years ago in this years Balmain Spring/Summer Collection campaign)

-The n°1 reason most are scared of ageing is the misconception that beauty and all things good in life die as you get older and if you believe that then maybe it will come true, but as in most aspects in life, I believe that it is a choice.
+The n°1 reason most are scared of ageing is the misconception that beauty and all things good in life die as you get older.
+If you believe that then maybe it will come true, but as in most aspects in life, I believe that it is a choice.
 More and more researchers are discovering that premature ageing and disease can be prevented and even reversed with food, and I am a firm believer!
 If your body is depleted of vitamins and nutrients then how can you expect it to look and feel its best?
 Just because the Poppin Fresh Doughboy had clear smooth skin, doesn’t mean you will!

-If you look after your body then it will look out for you, so instead of fearing your numbers, embrace them!
+If you look after your body then it will look out for you.
+So instead of fearing your numbers, embrace them!
 You decide what life you are going to lead, not a ticking clock!